rightscale/rest_connection/README.md

 # RightScale REST Connection

+This gem is deprecated!

+If you only use API 1.5, you should use the [right_api_client](https://rubygems.org/gems/right_api_client) gem instead.

 The rest_connection gem is a Ruby library for RightScale's API 0.1, 1.0 and 1.5.

 Legacy clusters: